akilblanchard/akilblanchard/README.md

 ### Hi, I'm Akil 👋

-I'm a developer from Dominica who is based in Dallas, TX and I
+I'm a DevOps Analyst from Dominica who is based in Dallas, TX and I

 - :telescope: Check out my [blog](https://medium.com/@akilblanchard09) where I share my insights and learning in detail
 - :zap: Exploring new technologies